National Geographic Orion

 Marble bathroom are generously sized and include a spacious shower stall with a glass door.
 All cabins have well-placed reading lamps, a flat screen TV and climate controls.

-Category 1: Main deck cabins toward the bow feature a luminous oval window, an armchair and configurable beds: two single beds, two beds converted to a queen-size bed or a queen size bed.
+Category 1: Main deck cabins toward the bow with a luminous oval window, an armchair and configurable beds: two single beds, two beds converted to a queen-size bed or a queen size bed (175 or 180 square feet)

-Category 1S: Main deck solo cabins feature a window or two portholes, a queen-size bed (except for #301, which has a double bed), writing desk and chair.
+Category 1S: Main deck solo cabins with a window or two portholes, a queen-size bed (except for #301, which has a double bed), writing desk and chair (175 square feet)

-Category 2: Main deck cabins at mid-ship feature a luminous oval window, an armchair and configurable beds: two single beds, two beds converted to a queen-size bed, or a queen size bed.
+Category 2: Main deck cabins at mid-ship with a luminous oval window, an armchair and configurable beds: two single beds, two beds converted to a queen-size bed, or a queen size bed.
+(180 square feet)

-Category 3: Upper deck suites feature a sitting area with a large window, a sofa (except slightly smaller suites #401 & #402) an armchair or two and writing/laptop desk.
+Category 3: Upper deck suites have a sitting area with a large window, a sofa (except slightly smaller suites #401 & #402) an armchair or two and writing/laptop desk.
 Beds are configurable.
+(210-220 square feet)

-Category 3S: This solo suite on the bridge deck features two beds and two large windows, plus two armchairs and small table.
+Category 3S: Solo suite on the bridge deck with two beds and two large windows, plus two armchairs and small table (175 square feet)

-Category 4: Two deluxe suites on the bridge deck feature separate sleeping and sitting areas and a large window with a chair and armchair and a two-cushion sofa facing an expansive window.
+Category 4: Two deluxe suites on the bridge deck with separate sleeping and sitting areas, plus a large window with a chair and armchair, and a two-cushion sofa facing an expansive window.
 Beds are configurable.
+(230 square feet)

-Category 5: Spacious bridge deck suites feature open living areas and sliding glass doors opening to a shared French balcony.
+Category 5: Spacious bridge deck suites with open living areas and sliding glass doors onto a shared French balcony.
 Beds are configurable.
 A sitting area has arm chairs and a sofa and a writing/laptop desk.
+(230 square feet)

 Category 6: Large, elegant bridge deck suites feature a French balcony (with the exception of #509 which has double windows).
-Each provides a separate living area with a sofa and two arm chairs (except for #502, which uniquely offers a soaking tub with a view in addition to a shower stall and expansive vanity).
+Each provides a separate living area with a sofa and two arm chairs, except for #502, which uniquely offers a soaking tub with a view in addition to a shower stall and expansive vanity.
+(345 square feet)